mauri870/mauri870/README.md

 Senior Software Engineer on the Logstash Data Processing team.

 - Building Streams, Elastic's next-generation unified data ingest and processing platform
-- Previously: Ingest, Beats and Elastic Agent, open source, and the migration to an OpenTelemetry component/collector architecture
+- Previously worked on Ingest, Beats and Elastic Agent, open source, and the migration to an OpenTelemetry component/collector architecture

 ---